-Vehicles with manual transmission- You must push in the key to turn the key from "ACC" to the "LOCK" position.

-Vehicles with automatic transmission- You must shift the selector lever into the "P" position before turning the key from "ACC" to the "LOCK" position.
+You must push in the key to turn the key from "ACC" to the "LOCK" position.
+On vehicles with an automatic transmission, the selector lever must be put in the "P" position before pushing the key.

 Vehicles with engine immobiliser system- Once you remove the key, the engine immobiliser system is automatically set.
 (See "Engine immobiliser system" in Chapter 1-2.)